kibitzr/kibitzr/docs/installation.rst

 Manual installation
 -------------------

 The hard way is to install all dependencies.
-Consult `Dockerfile`_ on required steps.
+Consult `Dockerfile`_ and :ref:`gcp` tutorial on required steps.

 Kibitzr uses several Python packages, that have C extensions.
 When installed through pip, they are compiling libraries.